 We will develop our way of working to be able to enforce the Regulatory Reform (Fire Safety) Order 2005.

 Priority 6.
-We will provide a minimum of 14 frontline fire appliances utilising our wholetime and on-call staff as effectively as possible.
+We will maintain 19 frontline fire appliances, and a baseline service provision of 14 frontline fire appliances, utilising wholetime and on-call staff as effectively as possible, through local management.